watson-research-lab/Lumos/README.md

 Here we include the wiring/circuit diagram for our device and the code used to control it.
 @Clarie add component diagram, Arduino code, any instructions that would be helpful.
 Once added, remove the test file from this folder
 Our code is based off of: https://github.com/aawatson22/Raproto-Arduino

+### 4. Algorithm that determines the spectral response of a medium. @Tarek - as you are working through, can you create a
+working example for the open source github?
+Not sure of the best way to do this.
+In the next round of data collection, the LED will be marked for each timestamp.